phongdaikhp98/EasyKanji_BackEnd/README.md

 # Capstone Project
-This is source code of Kanji Easy Team fromm FPT University
+This is source code of Kanji Easy Team from FPT University